halkyonio/operator/DEVELOPER.md

 - Git clone locally the snowdrop community-operators project - https://github.com/snowdrop/community-operators
-- Next create under `upstream-community-operators` or `community-operators` or both folders a project having the name of the operator with the following resources that you can find by example under the operator project - `deploy/bundle`.
+- Next create under `upstream-community-operators` or `community-operators` or both folders a project having the name of the operator with the following resources that you can find as example under the operator project - `deploy/olm-catalog/bundle`.

 ```bash
 upstream-community-operators